joko1712/ObsidianVault/FCT/CSV - Lecture Notes.md

 Slide 12-31 - In place List reversal - Nice because we don't allocate more memory and it proves that our logic is good enough for List replacement with out copying the List itself

+L->V * L->V --> this is not possible.
+This is False. we are replicating memory

+Slide 40 - isList(f, L2) * LSeg(f, q, L1) - isList and isSeg is defined on Slide 41

+//@ in 'Verifast' is ghost code.
+Usually used to define initial state of variables